Omnivore Recordings: History

 The company also includes industry veterans Lee Lodyga (formerly of EMI-Capitol, Universal and Rhino) and Glenn Schwartz (formerly of Sony Music, Zomba Recording Corporation and Rhino), who work on record production and licensing.

 Omnivore's initial releases were a pair of limited-edition vinyl issues for Record Store Day on April 16, 2011: the Big Star album Third [Test Pressing Edition], and the 7″ single "Close Up the Honky Tonks" by Buck Owens.

 The label releases recordings in a wide variety of formats, including but not limited to CD, digital, vinyl, flexi discs, cylinders and more.
 Some are limited editions; however, most are widely available through regular retail outlets worldwide.
 Billboard noted the "great historical significance" of Omnivore's limited-edition release in April 2012 of a rare recording of Buck Owens performing at the White House for President Lyndon Johnson in 1968.

 Omnivore also acquires vintage master recordings and publishing catalogues from defunct companies.
-These include the Nighthawk Records and Ru-Jac Records labels, and the Blackheart Music Publishing catalog.
+These include the Nighthawk Records, Chariot Records and Ru-Jac Records labels, and the Blackheart Music Publishing catalog and others.

 In December 2023, Omnivore signed a distribution deal with Warner Music Group's ADA Worldwide.

-Restoration
+Mastering & Restoration

-Omnivore has employed a variety of engineers in its restoration of vintage recordings, with three-time Grammy winner Michael Graves of Los Angeles’ Osiris Studio serving as the company’s primary restoration and mastering engineer, and Jeff Powell at Take Out Vinyl in Memphis mastering most of the company’s vinyl releases.
-Other notable engineers who have worked on mastering and restoration for Omnivore projects include Ron McMaster of Capitol Mastering, Bob Ludwig of Gateway Mastering, Gavin Lurssen and Reuben Cohen of Lurssen Mastering, Justin Perkins of Mystery Room Mastering, Kevin Gray of Cohearent, Larry Nix of Larry Nix Mastering and Michael Romanowski of Coast Mastering.
+Omnivore has employed a variety of engineers in its restoration of vintage recordings, with multi-Grammy winner Michael Graves of Los Angeles’ Osiris Studio and Grammy nominated Jordan McLeod of Nashville's Osiris Studio serving as the company’s primary restoration and mastering engineers.
+Jeff Powell at Take Out Vinyl in Memphis cuts most of the company’s vinyl releases.

 Awards

 Omnivore's first Grammy-winning release was Hank Williams' The Garden Spot Programs, 1950, which won a 2014 Grammy Award for Best Historical Album.
 The award recognized producers Colin Escott and Cheryl Pawelski, and audio engineer Michael Graves.
+Omnivore’s second Grammy-winning release in 2021 was Mister Rogers - It’s Such A Good Feeling: The Best Of Mister Rogers recognizing the producers Cheryl Pawelski and Lee Lody, and audio engineer Michael Graves.
 Other award-winning Omnivore releases include Bobby Rush's Chicken Heads: A 50-Year History Of Bobby Rush (2017 Blues Foundation Awards, Best Historical or Vintage Recording; 2017 Living Blues Awards, Best Historical Post-War Album), The Motels' Apocalypso (2012 Independent Music Awards, Best Reissue) and Jeffrey Gaines' Alright (2018 PureM Music Awards USA, Best New Album).